CIDRAM/Docs/readme.en.md

 ##### "recaptcha_log" `[string]`
 - Log all CAPTCHA attempts?
 If yes, specify the name to use for the log file.
 If no, leave this variable blank.

+Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "signature_limit" `[int]`
 - Maximum number of signatures allowed before the CAPTCHA offer is withdrawn.
 Default = 1.